Graph-COM/Langevin_unlearning/README.md

 python main_lmc_multiclass.py --lam 1e-6 --sigma 0.015 --dataset CIFAR10_MULTI --paint_utility_s 1
 ````

-## To visualize the figures in the paper

-please refer to ./result/LMC/Plotplace.ipynb

 ## Note

 * use --gpu to allocate to a GPU device